 As soon as you log into WordPress with your login information, you will be given access to your WordPress dashboard.
 The first thing you'll notice here is that there are two ways to add content to your WordPress website: Pages and Posts.

 Pages are static and only change when you edit them.
-A good example is the “About Us” page which you can find in almost all common website templates.
-In most topics, the various pages are displayed in a navigation bar at the top.
+A good example is the “About Us” page which you can find in almost all popular website templates.
+In most themes, the different pages are displayed in a navigation bar at the top.

 To add a new page, move your mouse pointer to Pages and click Add New.